Adwai-T/Notes/Database/MongoDB.md

 WhiteList the ip so that the repository can be used with that particular id or set it to `0.0.0.0/0` so that all ip's are whitelisted and can be used from any where.

-Even when we whitelist all ips we dont need to worry as the database is protected by a username and password.
+Even when we have whitelist all ips, we don't need to worry as the database is still protected by a username and password.

 ## Access Remote Repo

-Robo 3t does not support connecting to remote mongo databases so we use the default software **mongo compass**.
+Robo 3t does not support connecting to remote mongo databases so we use the default software **MongoDB Compass**.

-Link to accessdatabase : "mongodb+srv://learn:passwordHere@cluster0.dszax.mongodb.net/nameofdatabasehere?retryWrites=true&w=majority".
+Link to accessdatabase : `mongodb+srv://learn:passwordHere@cluster0.dszax.mongodb.net/nameofdatabasehere?retryWrites=true&w=majority`.

+link to access local database : `mongodb://localhost:27017/?readPreference=primary&appname={AppNameWithoutBrackets}&ssl=false`

 ## Access Remote Repo from Spring Application

-Defined in the Spring.md file.
+Defined in the SpringBoot.md file.

 ## Using MongoDB with Java

-## Making a connection
+### Making a connection

 > Note : [MongoBD Client Documentation](https://mongodb.github.io/mongo-java-driver/3.8/javadoc/com/mongodb/client/MongoClients.html)